-- 1 The applicant has Syrian nationality and lives in Saudi Arabia.
-She is a widow and has adult children, with one child living in Sweden and three children living in the Netherlands.
-On 2 January 2018 she lodged an application for a visa to visit her children living in the Netherlands.
-After prior consultation with other Member States as provided for in Article 22 of the Visa Code, the Netherlands representation in Amman, Jordan, refused the application.
-The reasons provided state: 'you are regarded by one or more Member States as a threat to public policy, internal security, public health as defined in Article 2(19) or 2(21) of the Schengen Borders Code, or to the international relations of one or more Member States'.
-It appears from the contested decision that the objection to the issuing of the visa was raised by the German authorities. - 2 In the notice of objection the applicant stated that she could surmise what the basis of the refusal was.
-In the past, when the applicant's husband was studying in Germany, she lived with him in Germany.
-Four or five years previously, as far as she could remember, she had obtained a short-stay visa for Germany through an intermediary.
-She had paid an intermediary for the visa (a course of events that is not unusual in Saudi Arabia), after which she in fact obtained the visa.
-Before the applicant's departure, the German embassy verified the visa.
-It turned out not to be registered there.
-The applicant then did not travel to Germany.
-According to the applicant, that incident is not indicative of a threat to public order and national security.
-She also points out that in 2007 she visited family members in the Netherlands with a Netherlands visa and returned to Saudi Arabia.

-3 The applicant raised an objection to the refusal and subsequently brought an action before the rechtbank Den Haag (District Court, The Hague) which in visa cases adjudicates at first and sole instance.
+- The applicant has Egyptian nationality.
+On 9 June 2017 he lodged an application for a visa to visit his parents-in-law in the Netherlands.
+After prior consultation with other Member States as referred to in Article 22 of the Visa Code, the Netherlands representation in Amman, Jordan, refused the application.
+The reasons provided merely state: 'you are regarded by one or more Member States as a threat to public policy, internal security, public health as defined in Article 2.19 or 2.21 of the Schengen Borders Code, or to the international relations of one or more Member States'. - It appears from an internal document of the visa service that Hungary raised an objection.
+In 2015 the applicant applied for a short-stay visa in that country.
+That application was refused.
+The applicant made enquiries as to the reasons or background to the present objection at the Hungarian representations in the Netherlands, Cairo (Egypt) and Sofia (Bulgaria), but did not obtain any clarity.
+He was not even told which authority in Hungary had raised the objection. - 3 The applicant raised an objection to the refusal and subsequently brought proceedings before the rechtbank Den Haag (District Court, The Hague) which in visa cases adjudicates at first and sole instance.